foursixnine/lagom/README.md

 Next you'll want to change a few things.
 Most of them can be changed directly in [theme.yml][config].
 That's where you can add your social links, change the accent color, stuff like that.

+- Using `!BLOG_EMAIL` in site.data.theme.description, will replace contents with site.data.theme.email

 There's a few other places that you'll want to change, too: